kleberfh/Pokedex-ReactNative/readme.md

 ### Made with React Native and Typescript

-This project was deisgned by Kleber Fernando (with some expirations) for study typescript interfaces and React Native animations.
+This project was deisgned by Kleber Fernando (with some inspirations) for study typescript interfaces and React Native animations.

 ## Features:
 - Animated header search bar